Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### VE4MA feed

-The best performing feed on larger (>1.2 m) PF dishes is the **VE4MA**.
+This is the best performing linearly polarized feed on larger (>1.2 m) PF dishes.
 It is fairly difficult to make, but is worth it with the results.
 I will not describe the individual steps due to the different approaches you can take, but will provide the dimensions adjusted for 1700 MHz below:

 ![VE4MA dimensions](../../assets/images/Radio/ve4ma.jpg)
 *VE4MA feed dimensions adjusted for 1700 MHz.
 Values calculated by albatross_v2*